 Every so often, Roblox releases some numbers and you remember just how massive it is.
 We all know the platform is huge among a younger demographic but the last time I wrote about the numbers in February this year, they were so big the only comparison that made sense was Canada.
 No wonder the CEO looks set to pocket $234 million over the next five years.

 As a public company Roblox regularly issues metrics, and has just done so for September.
 We're gonna need a bigger comparison country because the daily active user count for the game has now hit 57.8 million, which marks an incredible 23% rise year-over-year.
-Other games are not as forthcoming with such numbers but this easily outstrips Minecraft (140 million monthly users), Fortnite (where numbers peak at 10-15 million whenever the game hosts one of its big live events), and the whole League of Legends franchise (180 million monthly users, as of October 2021) .
+Other games tend to cite monthly numbers, which is not going to be a straight comparison, but we can look at Minecraft (140 million monthly users), Fortnite (where numbers peak at 10-15 million whenever the game hosts one of its big live events), and the whole League of Legends franchise (180 million monthly users, as of October 2021).